e-Newsletters

 Dear Friends,

 THIS WEEK IN WASHINGTON: This week, I will be voting on a series of bills related to the opioid crisis.
 According to the U.S. Drug Enforcement Administration, "overdose deaths, particularly from prescription drugs and heroin, have reached epidemic levels."
 Nearly half of all opioid overdose deaths in 2016 involved prescription opioids.
+If someone you know or care about has an issue with opioids, please visit my website on how to help.

 Today, many in our nation feel divided, angry and uncertain.